-I’ve been hearing a lot of complaints about the AirPods, and AirPods Pro about being disconnecting, not charging, keeps stopping, won’t working during calls, and a lot more.
+I’ve been hearing a lot of complaints about the AirPods and AirPods Pro about being disconnecting, not charging, stopping, not working during calls, and a lot more.
 But the one that surprises me is Only One AirPods Working.
-Even though following the same procedure to pair the AirPods with iPhone or iPad, why only one AirPod is working or playing?
+Even though following the same procedure to pair the AirPods with an iPhone or iPad, why only one AirPod is working or playing?
 That’s a big question.
-Apple has designed AirPods and AirPods Pro to work over Bluetooth and for most people, AirPods, and iPhone make a pretty solid combination without any issues.
+Apple has designed AirPods and AirPods Pro to work over Bluetooth, and for most people, AirPods and iPhone make a pretty solid combination without any issues.

-However, it’s not the same for all, like I said, there are few users who are harassed by AirPods because it randomly stops working for no reason.
+However, it’s not the same for all; as I said, there are a few users who are harassed by AirPods because it randomly stops working for no reason.
 If you’re that unlucky fellow, kindly read this article and try to fix the only one AirPod is working problem.

 Fix Only One AirPod is Playing At a Time

 Our first step is to remove the existence of AirPods from your iPhone or iPad.
 Doing this will eliminate the buggy files from the iPhone that could cause such terrible errors.

 1. Go to the Settings app on the iPhone or iPad with which your AirPods are paired and connected.